Samreen-Mahagami/ai-voice-ivr-platform/README.md

 - [ ] Mock data APIs
 - [ ] End-to-end testing

-## 🤝 Contributing

-This is an internship project for ARM EDUCATIONS (OPC) PRIVATE LIMITED.

 ### Development Guidelines

 1. Follow Go best practices and idioms